Espiye: The Turkish era

 Sixty-four years later, in 1461, the Ottoman Emperor Fatih Sultan Mehmet moved against Trebizond in order to control the northeast end of his empire and quickly brought the Black Sea coast into the Ottoman Empire.
 Mehmet then gave control of the lands of Giresun, including Espiye, to the Chepnis in return for their support during the expedition.
 Moreover, he exempted them from paying taxes.

-According to the registry of 1515, Espiye was a very small village consisting of sixteen houses plus six houses in the Andoz Castle; meaning, the population of Espiye must have been 80-100, a village in the district of Tirebolu.
+According to the registry of 1515, Espiye was a very small village consisting of sixteen houses plus six houses in the Andoz Castle; meaning, the population of Espiye must have been 80–100, a village in the district of Tirebolu.
 After the foundation of the Republic of Turkey in 1923, Espiye was still a subdistrict of Tirebolu but, in 1957, it became a district in its own right.

 Geography

 The small plain between the rivers Yağlıdere and Gelevara, Espiye has typical characteristics of the eastern Black Sea region of Turkey, both in its hilly topography and its wet climate.

-The town of Espiye is on the Black Sea coast, 28 km from Giresun and has a population of 12,990.
+The town of Espiye is on the Black Sea coast, 28 km from Giresun.
 The Samsun-Trabzon Black Sea coast highway runs through here.
 Behind the town the land sharply rises to the south up into the Giresun Mountains.
 The highest point is Akılbaba Tepesi.

 The countryside is very attractive in all shades of green; the higher mountainous area is mainly covered with dense forests of pines, firs, spruces, chestnuts, oaks, hornbeams, rhododendrons, beeches, and alders, while the coastal zone (up to 20–30 km inland) is densely planted with hazelnut trees and some tea.

 The climate is generally rainy all year round; it is cool and rainy in summer and warm and rainy in winter in the coastal zones, but snowy in the mountainous area in the south.

 The local cuisine includes the pizza-style pide and of course fish from the Black Sea.